Camellia sinensis: Cultivation

 Camellia sinensis is mainly cultivated in tropical and subtropical climates, in areas with at least 127 cm (50 in) of rainfall a year.
 Tea plants prefer a rich and moist growing location in full to part sun, and can be grown in hardiness zones 7–9.
-However, species is commercially cultivated from the equator to as far north as Scotland, with the northernmost tea plantation at 59°N latitude on Shapinsay in the Orkney Islands.
+However, the species is commercially cultivated from the equator to as far north as Scotland, with the northernmost tea plantation at 59°N latitude on Shapinsay in the Orkney Islands.
 Many high quality teas are grown at high elevations, up to 2200 m, as the plants grow more slowly and acquire more flavour.

 Tea plants will grow into a tree if left undisturbed, but cultivated plants are pruned to waist height for ease of plucking.
 Two principal varieties are used, the small-leaved Chinese variety plant (C. s. var. sinensis) and the large-leaved Assamese plant (C. s. var. assamica), used mainly for black tea.
 Tea trees can remain productive for many years.